MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/understand-the-cache.md

 The cache should be sized to accommodate the working set (the data being actively read or written at any given time) of your applications and workloads.

-This is particularly important in hybrid deployments with hard disk drives.
+This is especially important in hybrid deployments with hard disk drives.
 If the active working set exceeds the size of the cache, or if the active working set drifts too quickly, read cache misses will increase and writes will need to be de-staged more aggressively, hurting overall performance.

 You can use the built-in Performance Monitor (PerfMon.exe) utility in Windows to inspect the rate of cache misses.
 Specifically, you can compare the **Cache Miss Reads/sec** from the **Cluster Storage Hybrid Disk** counter set to the overall read IOPS of your deployment.
 Each "Hybrid Disk" corresponds to one capacity drive.